Teleopti/styleguide/css/styleguide.md

 1. Maintain consistency.
 2. Avoid unnecessary clicks.
-3. Automatic tasks in background.
+3. Automate tasks in background.
 4. "Nature doesn't like empty space, and neither do users".
 6. From the previous rule : Never provide an empty form but suggest things or display placeholders.
-7. Learning from users habits.
+7. Learn from users habits.
 8. Adapt to scale.
 9. Be aware of performance.
 Don't display a big bunch of data which doesn't fit in the screen.
 Consider aggregating data as an entry point.
 If it's not possible, then use infinite scrolling or pagination
-10. Should be responsive
+10. Be responsive

 Other things to keep in mind